Agamemnon's council

 There are four pairs:

-Agamemnon is not presented very favourably.
+- Agamemnon and Menelaos: the old and the young kingAgamemnon is not presented very favourably.
 He has to be obeyed of course because he is

 the leader and that is how armies work.
-But the poet shows him:
+But the poet shows him:-

 - refusing Chryses, keeping Chryseis “because I prefer her to my wedded wife” (Il 1.113).
 This may be